On the relative Galois module structure of rings of integers in tame extensions: Introduction

 \section{Introduction}

 Suppose that $F$ is a number field with ring of integers $O_F$, and let $G$ be a finite group.
-If $F_\pi/F$ is any tame Galois $G$-algebra extension of $F$, then a classical theorem of E. Noether implies that the ring of integers $O_\pi$ of $F_\pi$ is a locally free $O_FG$-module, and so determines a class $(O_\pi)$ in the locally free classgroup $\Cl(O_FG)$ of $O_FG$.
+If $F_\pi/F$ is any tame Galois $G$-algebra extension of $F$, then a classical theorem of E. Noether implies that the ring of integers $O_\pi$ of $F_\pi$ is a locally free $O_FG$-module, and so determines a class $(O_\pi)$ in the locally free class group $\Cl(O_FG)$ of $O_FG$.
 Hence, if we write $H^1_t(F,G)$ for the pointed set of isomorphism classes of tame $G$-extensions of $F$, then we obtain a map of pointed sets

-which is never a group homomorphism (even if $G$ is abelian) unless $G$ is trivial.
+Even when $G$ is abelian, so that $H^1_t(F, G)$ is actually a group, this map is almost never a group homomorphism.
 We say that an element $c \in \Cl(O_FG)$ is \textit{realisable} if $c = (O_\pi)$ for some tame Galois $G$-algebra extension $F_\pi/F$, and we write $\cR(O_FG)$ for the collection of realisable classes in $\Cl(O_FG)$.
 These classes are natural objects of study, and they have arisen in a number of different contexts in Galois module theory.
+The problem of describing $\cR(O_FG)$ for a given $G$ may be viewed as being a loose analogue of the inverse Galois problem in the setting of arithmetic Galois module theory.

 When $G$ is abelian, the second-named author has given a complete description of $\cR(O_FG)$ by showing that it is equal to the kernel of a certain Stickelberger homomorphism on $\Cl(O_FG)$ (see \cite{Mc1}).
 In particular, he has shown that $\cR(O_FG)$ is in fact a group.
-In subsequent unpublished work \cite{Mc2}, he showed that, for arbitrary $G$, the set $\cR(O_FG)$ is always contained in the kernel of this Stickelberger homomorphism, and he raised the question of whether or not $\cR(O_FG)$ is in fact always equal to this kernel.
-We refer the reader to the papers \cite{BS} and \cite{BGS}, and to their bibliographies for further information concerning some of the more recent work on this problem.
+In subsequent unpublished work (\cite{Mc2}, \cite{McS}) he showed that, for arbitrary $G$, the set $\cR(O_FG)$ is always contained in the kernel of this Stickelberger homomorphism, and he raised the question of whether or not $\cR(O_FG)$ is in fact always equal to this kernel.
+This question has inspired research by a number of different authors, and we refer the reader to e.g. \cite{BS}, \cite{BGS}, \cite{FB}, and to the bibliographies of these papers, for further information concerning previous work on this problem.